-- Mining and energy;
+- Mining;

 - Construction and property;

 - Food, beverage and agriculture; and

 - Healthcare.

 We engage with portfolio companies on potential modern slavery risks and management actions where relevant.
-Acorn is not directly exposed to the reporting requirements of the Australian Modern Slavery Act 2018 (Cth) but will use these requirements to inform the evolution of our responses to modern slavery risks over time.
+Acorn is not directly exposed to the reporting requirements of the Australian Modern Slavery Act 2018 (Cth) but.
+Acorn does not tolerate exposure to human trafficking (modern slavery) within its business operations.